Scranton Church Launching Bakery to Help Former Prisoners

+SCRANTON, Pa. -- A church in Scranton is getting into the bakery business.
+It is who the bakery will employ that makes this project unique.

-SCRANTON, Pa. -- St. Luke's Episcopal Church has been on Wyoming Avenue in downtown Scranton since 1898.
+St. Luke's Episcopal Church has been on Wyoming Avenue in downtown Scranton since 1852.
 Its basement hasn't been occupied for at least the last 15 years of its storied history, but the church has plans to turn the space into a commercial bakery.

 It won't be a revenue source for the church.
 Instead, it will be a nonprofit that hires only former convicts.